A Fort Lauderdale Burn Injury Attorneys

 - Scalds are certainly a common occurrence in most kitchens but they can also happen when someone fails to exercise appropriate care.
 Restaurant buffet patrons can potentially suffer serious scald burns when they trip on loose carpeting while carrying hot soup.
 In addition, any restaurant that performs cooking at the tables of customers can carry a higher degree of liability for scalds.

-Severe burns can lead to scarring and disfigurement
+Fort Lauderdale burn injuries can lead to scarring and disfigurement

 Even first- and second-degree burns to the skin require immediate first aid and observation to reduce pain and prevent infection.
 Third-degree burns are referred to as full thickness burns because they typically destroy all layers of the skin and damage the nerves beneath the skin’s surface.